 RRP: $62 / £53 | Looking for the most comfortable bras?
 This sporty-style, t-shirt bra features a racer back fit for extra support and a delightfully loungewear-like fit and feel.
 The perfectly pink pastel hue just adds to its fashionability.

-Rivkie is a fashion editor, writer and stylist with over fifteen years' experience in the industry.
-Having studied design and pattern cutting at the London College of Fashion, Rivkie fell in love with styling and journalism, covering fashion weeks in London, Paris and New York.
+Rivkie is a fashion editor, writer and stylist with twenty years' experience in the industry.
+Rivkie studied design and pattern cutting at the London College of Fashion, and fell in love with styling and journalism, and has covered fashion weeks in London, Paris and New York, as well as shooting editorial all over the world.

-Specialising in plus size fashion, Rivkie has long championed that style is for everyBODY and has been a regular talking head on a host of radio stations and television shows, pushing for greater representation for plus size women and fashion throughout her career.
+Specialising in plus size fashion, Rivkie has long championed that style is for everyBODY and has appeared on a host of radio stations and television shows, pushing for greater representation for plus size women and fashion throughout her career.